ypinhsuan/tp/docs/DeveloperGuide.md

 ### Student Universally Unique Identifier (UUID)

-A `UUID` is a unique 128-bit number to identify unique `Student` information within Tutor’s Pet.
+A `UUID` is a unique 128-bit number to identify a unique `Student` within Tutor’s Pet.
 In Tutor’s Pet, every `Student` upon construction is assigned a randomly generated `UUID` that is used to uniquely identify a `Student` across `Classes` and `Lessons`.
 This is important because we are dealing with `Student` data not just in the `Student` model itself, but also `Classes` and `Lessons`.
-Using a `Student` `UUID` will help to ensure `Student` data persistence across different models when interacting with the application.
+Using a `Student` `UUID` will help to ensure referential integrity of `Student` data across different models when `Student` data is modified by the user.

 #### Implementation